top of page

 Episode 3: The Rise of 'Way Back Five'

 Embracing his new home, Yuri forms the band 'Way Back Five' with Australian musicians, including Michael Hutchence and Kate Ceberano.
 They create quirky, catchy songs that capture Australian life, such as "Cooking in the Kitchen" and a humorous take on football culture.
 The band experiences rapid success locally but faces challenges as they attempt to expand their reach.
+Key moments include:

 - Recording sessions filled with creative experiments and clashes.